 The Traffic Unit is also responsible for the scheduling and deployment of DUI checkpoints and/or roving DUI patrols.
 These deployments often involve several other local agencies in an effort to prevent individuals from driving under the influence or apprehending violators.

 The department’s parking enforcement is part of the Traffic Unit.
-Police Officers, Community Service Officers, Parking Enforcement Officers, Cadets, and SHOP members all enforce city parking codes including street sweeping violations, extended parking and abandoned vehicles.
+Police officers, community service officers, parking enforcement officers, cadets, and volunteers all enforce city parking codes including street sweeping violations, extended parking and abandoned vehicles.

 An abandoned vehicle is defined by the California Vehicle Code Section 22651(k) and West Covina Municipal Code 22-22 as any vehicle left parked or standing upon a street or highway for seventy-two (72) or more consecutive hours.
 Vehicles that are reported as being possibly abandoned will generally be marked and left tagged for the required 72 hours prior to receiving a citation or being removed.

 The following are some signs of an abandoned vehicle:

 When calling in to report a vehicle, please have the following ready:

 To report a possible abandoned vehicle, please call (626) 939-8500.